Frequently Asked Questions

 AQP4-IgG antibodies are present in up to 90% of patients with NMOSD.
 Among available tests, serum cell-based assays are the most sensitive method of detecting aquaporin-4 immunoglobulin (AQP4-IgG) antibodies.6,10-12 Read more about cell-based assays in NMOSD

-B cells play multiple roles in the immunopathogenesis of NMOSD, including stimulating T-cells and secreting cytokines.
-However, a pivotal role is played by plasmablasts and plasma B cells, which are largely responsible for the production of aquaporin-4 immunoglobulin (AQP4-IgG), a primary pathogenic driver of NMOSD.13-15 Explore the role of B cells in NMOSD
+B cells play multiple roles in the immunopathogenesis of NMOSD, including stimulating T cells and secreting cytokines.
+However, a pivotal role is played by plasmablasts and plasma B cells, which are largely responsible for the production of aquaporin-4 immunoglobulin (AQP4-IgG), the primary pathogenic driver of NMOSD.13-15 Explore the role of B cells in NMOSD

 The precise mechanism by which UPLIZNA exerts its therapeutic effects in NMOSD is unknown.
 UPLIZNA is a B-cell depleter that binds to CD19.
 UPLIZNA eliminates plasmablasts and some plasma cells, a primary driver of NMOSD immunopathogenesis.13-16 Learn more about the molecular attributes of UPLIZNA